 NO PHONE CALLS.
 This form will be required for release of records.

-Please mail this completed Request to the Special Education Office, 4591 School Drive, Allison Park, PA 15101 before December 31, 2021.
-You will be contacted when your records are ready for pick up.
-Proper identification including name and date of birth (i.e. driver’s license) will be required before materials are released.
+Please mail this completed Request to Mrs. Jina Coleman, Special Education Office, 4591 School Drive, Allison Park, PA 15101 before December 31, 2021.
+You will be contacted when your records are ready for pickup.
+Proper identification, including name and date of birth (i.e., driver’s license), will be required before materials are released.